-North Lake Tahoe is rightly celebrated for its glorious snow-capped mountaintops in the winter and its pristine, swim-ready waters in the summer.
-But, while lesser-known, fall in North Lake Tahoe has its own kind of magic.
+North Lake Tahoe is rightly celebrated for its glorious snow-capped mountaintops in the winter and its pristine in the summer.
+While lesser-known, fall in North Lake Tahoe has its own kind of magic.
 With a range of fall-friendly sports, a thriving food and beverage scene, and no shortage of seasonal events, autumn is a prime time to explore the region.

 In fact, some might even argue that fall is one of North Lake Tahoe’s best-kept secrets, referring to the season as “locals’ summer.”
 Lucky for you, we’ve partnered with a few locals willing to let you in on what you won’t want to miss.